 "The application of the language and the awareness that contact with speakers of other languages can bring far more to an applicant's depth than merely having learned a second language."

-For more information on the college admissions process, explore the links on the next page.
+For more information on the college admissions process, explore the links below.

 - American Council for Teaching Foreign Languages.
 "Benefits of Being Bilingual."
 (Feb.
 2, 2010)http://www.yearoflanguages.org/i4a/pages/index.cfm?pageid=3651Report

 - American Council for Teaching Foreign Languages.
 "Studies supporting increased academic achievement."
 (Feb.
 2, 2010)http://www.actfl.org/i4a/pages/index.cfm?pageid=4525

 - American Council for Teaching Foreign Languages.
 "What does research show about the benefits of language learning?"
 (Feb.
 2, 2010)http://www.actfl.org.

 - Balderrama, Anthony, CareerBuilder.com writer.
 "Eight industries needing bilingual workers."
 Sept.
 10, 2008.
 (Jan.
 31, 2010) CNN.com/2008/LIVING/worklife/09/10/cb.industries.bilingual/index.html